mavolpe/ChallengeTV/README.md

 <b>TVAPI</b> - this module will be responsible for using the NetworkCommunication module to communicate with the TVMAZE api.
 It will receive appropriate filtering parameters (eg. country, date) and parse resulting JSON data into our Schedule model.
 It will operate asynchronously using a completion block to either return an error or our populated model.
 It will also support retrieving cast members for a show.

+<b>TVService</b>  - Since a TV Schedule is a living model which can change at any time this part of the model layer will be called a "Service".
+Since it will stay alive and perform functions periodically on behalf of the rest of the application.

-<b>TVService</b>  - this module will be responsible for determining the time window that schedules need to be fetched for.
+This module will be responsible for determining the time window that schedules need to be fetched for (Current week Monday to Sunday for example).
 It will also be responsible for managing any caches.
 It will also allowing fetching of cast members for shows and caching if necessary.

 It will be responsible for notifying any observers of updates to the data in the cache… if the time window changes for instance.

-In the future - it could handle things like…
+It is an observable singleton - if an entity wishes to be updated when the schedule changes that entity can subscribe to the TVService.
+At the moment, the TVService updates its schedule every night at midnight.
+It will also schedule retries if there is no network connectivity.
+Observers are notified of changes to the current schedule as well as any errors that may occur.

+This Architecture will allow for more sophisticated features to be implemented in the future, like...

-Notifying interested parties of shows ending.
+Notifying interested parties of shows ending so a realtime schedule or "ON NOW" section could be added.
+If the TV API backend has a ping it could send via a web socket when updates occur the schedule could refresh based on that.
-Persisting data in between launches etc…
+Persisting data in between launches etc… right now iOS' on board caching seems to work well with the TVMAZE api - it caches for 60 minutes.

 <b>Controller Layer</b>
 There will be two view controllers in this application: